 Territory Supply is reader-supported and may earn a commission when you book or purchase using our links.
 Editor’s note: travel’s tricky these days, but we’re here to inspire adventures when you’re ready.
 If you are traveling, be sure to check local COVID-19 guidelines and restrictions — crossing international borders for leisure travel may be prohibited.

 Raising a kid is its own reward (this has to be a Pinterest quote), but helping the dad in your life upgrade his outdoor gear goes a long way.

 We spend hours every month researching all kinds of outdoor gear, everyday carry goods, clothing and more.
-Our wish list is probably longer than it should be, but that also makes it easier to compile a Father’s Day gift guide that we ourselves would appreciate.
+Our wish list is probably longer than it should be, but that also makes it easier to compile a gift guide for dads that we ourselves would appreciate.

 Here’s a look at 38 of our favorite outdoor gift ideas for every budget and type of outdoorsy dad, from the road trip warrior (National Park pass!) to the nostalgic trailblazer who won’t give up his old external frame pack (American-made Danners!).